We are no longer accepting 2023 applications

 The Historic Shaw Art Fair is highly rated by artists for easy load-in/take-down, warm hospitality, a beautiful setting, hard-working volunteers and good sales.
 It is held in one of St. Louis’ finest historic neighborhoods — the Shaw Neighborhood.
 Stately homes along a tree-lined parkway provide a gracious setting for artists and visitors.

-The Art Fair will take place on the same weekend as the Best of Missouri Market at the Missouri Botanical Garden — held on the first complete October weekend each year — which is within walking distance of the Fair.
+The Art Fair will take place on the same weekend as the Best of Missouri Market at the Missouri Botanical Garden — typically held on the first complete October weekend each year — which is within walking distance of the Fair.

-The Art Fair is promoted to the entire metropolitan area via direct mail & email, online & other advertising, Web sites, posters, and stories and interviews in the St. Louis media.
-Last year, 133 artists exhibited at the Art Fair, which was attended by 6,000 visitors.
+The Art Fair is promoted to the entire metropolitan area via direct mail & email, online & other advertising, Web sites, and stories and interviews in the St. Louis media.
+Last year, 118 artists exhibited at the Art Fair, which was attended by 6,000 visitors.
+We hope to include 120 artists for 2023.

 ENTRY FEE: $25 – BOOTH FEE: $400 (includes $50 in refundable parking vouchers)